The Illusive Last Generation

 these events are yet to come, but the prophecy preachers are running out of

-peddlers simply redefine their terms and their recalculate chronologies.
+time and excuses, though rather than admit their errors, they simply redefine their terms and recalculate their chronologies.

 One